jasoncolburne/arad/documentation/design/domain-data.md

 - comments: string[]
 - tags: string[]

+#### Notes

-* A note about comments: We probably don't want to grab _all_ comments every time we assemble an Article.
+We probably don't want to grab _all_ comments every time we assemble an Article.
 I'd rather assemble none and use another call to paginate comments - it's documented the way it is here for clarity.

 ### Review